2 Timothy 4

 While others turn their ears from truth, Timothy must remain awake.
 "Watch in all things" - spiritual vigilance.
 The Greek word for "watch" carries the sense of being sober, clear-eyed, awake to reality.
 Timothy cannot afford to drift.

 Timothy is not promised ease.
 He will face opposition.
-The charge is not to avoid affliction but to endure it.
-And he must do this not someday, when conditions are perfect, but now.
+The charge is to endure affliction.
+And he must do this now, not someday when conditions are perfect.
 The work of an evangelist cannot wait for a comfortable season.
 There may never be one.

 2 Timothy 4:6-8I Have Fought a Good Fight, Finished My Course